Academy at Dundee Ranch

-Academy at Dundee Ranch was a behavior modification facility for United States teenagers, founded in 1991 and located at La Ceiba Cascajal, 10 km west of Orotina, province of Alajuela, Costa Rica.
-It was promoted as a residential school offering a program of behavior modification, motivational "emotional growth seminars", a progressive academic curriculum, and a structured daily schedule for teenagers struggling in their homes, schools, or communities.
+Academy at Dundee Ranch was a therapeutic boarding school for teenagers from the United States that operated in Costa Rica from 1991 until 2003.
+It was located at La Ceiba, Cascajal, approximately 10 km west of Orotina, in Alajuela Province.
+The facility was promoted as a residential school offering behavior modification, academic instruction, structured activities, and motivational or "emotional growth" programs.